janmarthedal/janmr.com/_posts/2009-07-23-implementing-multiple-precision-arithmetic-part-1.markdown

 ### Introduction

 <div style="float:right"><a href="{% amazon taocp2 %}"><img src="{% bookcover taocp2 %}" /></a></div>
 This article is the first in a series dealing with algorithms for multiple-precision arithmetic.
 The goal is to present both a theoretical foundation with high-level algorithm descriptions (based on Section 4.3.1, *The Classical Algorithms*, of [The Art of Computer Programming](http://www-cs-faculty.stanford.edu/~uno/taocp.html), Volume 2, by [Donald E. Knuth](http://www-cs-faculty.stanford.edu/~uno/)) and a portable C++ implementation of the algorithms.
-The theory and high-level algorithms will be quite universal and generic, whereas the presented code will be just one way to implement the algorithms in a specific programming language.<span></span>
+The theory and high-level algorithms will be quite universal and generic, whereas the presented code will be just one way to implement the algorithms in a specific programming language.

 We start out by considering only non-negative integers.
 A number {% imath u \geq 0 %} will be represented in radix {% imath b \geq 2 %} using the notation